-The Echo Show 2 is an immense improvement over the original Echo Show, sporting a large 10.1-inch display and a minimalistic design with two speakers, passive bass, and Dolby sound processing.
-In our review, we noted that the big jump in sound quality makes the Show 2 suitable for parties.
+The Echo Show 2 sports a large 10.1-inch display and a minimalistic design with two speakers, passive bass, and Dolby sound processing.
+In our review, we noted that the big jump in sound quality over the first-gen show makes the Show 2 suitable for parties.

 Like all Echo devices, the Show 2 uses Amazon’s Alexa to control smart devices, ask questions, catch up on the news, and make video calls.
-Alexa has excellent smart home compatibility with many different devices and easily connects with Amazon music and Prime Video (although Hulu and a variety of additional music services are also available).
+Alexa has excellent smart home compatibility with many different devices and easily connects with Amazon Music and Prime Video (although Hulu and a variety of additional music services are also available).
 The device has a built-in Zigbee smart home hub as well.
-One important thing to note: The Echo Show cannot play YouTube videos due to an ongoing feud with Google, which owns YouTube.

-Who’s it for: People who love Alexa and the idea of watching (non YouTube) videos, shows, news and sports on their smart display.
+Who’s it for: People who love Alexa and the idea of watching videos, shows, news, and sports on their smart display.
 It can act as an excellent second TV in a den, kitchen, or other room of the house, with connections to both Prime Video and Hulu, among other video options.
-The 10.1-inch display is one of the largest around, and ideal for catching details, while the audio saw massive improvement for this generation.
-The Show 2 is probably the best smart display on the market right now.
+The 10.1-inch display is ideal for catching details, while the audio saw massive improvement for this generation.
 However, if you don’t really like this “second TV” idea, another, less expensive option may be the better choice.

 Read our full Echo Show 2 review